 Piknic Électronik’s commitment to sustainable development is still going strong.
 We believe that it is possible to have a good time without destroying the environment.
-Conscious of the impact an event such as ours can have a number of initiatives have already been implemented a number of both at the organization’s offices and at the Parc Jean-Drapeau site.
+Conscious of the impact an event such as ours can have, a number of initiatives have already been implemented both at the organization’s offices and at the Parc Jean-Drapeau site.

 Whether already underway or on the horizon, in small steps or large leaps, here are our initiatives that inform Piknicers how we plan to face the challenge of the decade!

 Goal 1: Establishment of an ecological project after donor consultation on the Green project.

 Since the summer of 2011, we’ve offered piknicers the opportunity to make a green donation when buying their season pass or, more recently, their individual tickets.
 Piknicers have the option of adding an amount that goes to the development of an eco project submitted for their choosing.